isomerpages/enterprisesg-cpso/pages/Safety Tips on Baby Cots.md

 *	Make sure the cot has no raised corner posts or cut-outs as your baby’s clothing could get caught on them, posing a strangulation risk.
 *	Regularly check that nuts and bolts are tight, as per the maintenance instructions supplied with the cot.
 *	Put the drop side up when your baby is sleeping to prevent falls.

-*During use:*
-* Proper assembly of the cot is of utmost importance.
-Follow the manufacturer’s instructions carefully and make sure all the parts are put together correctly.
-If in doubt, consult the supplier.
 * Never place a cot near a window with blinds, curtain cords, baby monitor cords, or wall mounted decorative accessories with long cords.
 Babies are at risk of strangling by the cords and older babies could pull themselves up and fall through the window.
 *	Never put your baby on sofa cushions, adult beds or pillows or any surface not designed for infant sleep.